PARKGATE PARK & RIDE AND NEW LINK ROAD

 Description

-A new link road into the retail park will form an alternative connection the A6123, and relieve traffic on the A633.
-The package of measures will result in much more reliable bus services along the key A633 corridor, improve bus journey times during peak periods, encourage economic growth at Parkgate and provide improved access to tram train and the major urban centres of Rotherham and Sheffield.
+A new link road into the retail park, which opened to traffic at the end of November 2024, forms an alternative connection to the A6123, and relieves traffic on the A633.
+The package of measures has resulted in much more reliable bus services along the key A633 corridor, improved bus journey times during peak periods, encouraged economic growth at Parkgate and provided improved access to Tram Train and the major urban centres of Rotherham and Sheffield.
 Much of this corridor is located within Air Quality Management Areas, including the city-wide AQMA in Sheffield.

-The scheme will also improve resilience on the highway network as at present when incidents occur on the A633 they can cause significant disruption to traffic, resulting in longer journey times and congestion due to limited alternative routes available.
+The scheme also improves resilience on the highway network as previously when incidents occurred on the A633 they caused significant disruption to traffic, resulting in longer journey times and congestion due to the limited alternative routes available.

-Park & Ride.
-As part of the design development of the Rotherham Parkgate Link Road project, an opportunity has arisen to include a 289-space Park & Ride site close to the retail park and existing Tram Train stop.
-Both Rotherham MBC and the developer (Stadium) are supportive of this proposal.
+As part of the design development of the Rotherham Parkgate Link Road project, an opportunity arose to include a 289-space Park & Ride site close to the retail park and existing Tram Train stop.

 Completed project stages